 The program is responsive to the educational needs of working public health and other health services professionals in southwestern Ohio who serve more than 2.8 million residents.

 Education that Fits with Your Career and Family Commitments

 The program has been carefully designed for in-career professionals as well as traditional undergraduate students.
 Students must complete a minimum of 42 semester hours for completion.
 While the core curriculum is grounded in traditional classroom instruction, web-based learning enhances the program.
 Courses are offered in the evenings and through technology-enhanced methods.
 The program can be completed in two and a half years by taking a full-time graduate course load of six hours per semester.
 All students complete a field placement and applied project or problem paper.

 The WSU M.P.H. program is operated in partnership with 28 health districts throughout Southwest Ohio and seven academic divisions within Wright State University, and in cooperation with the University of Cincinnati.

 The cost of the M.P.H. program will be graduate tuition (subject to change) and a program fee ($145 per credit hour) that covers the cost of administration and facilities.

 You must apply online to the Graduate School.
-Official transcripts from all universities or colleges attended should be addressed to the Graduate School, Wright State University, 3640 Colonel Glenn Hwy., Dayton, OH 45435-0001.
+Official transcripts from all universities or colleges ever attended and currently attending should be addressed to the Graduate School, Wright State University, 3640 Colonel Glenn Hwy., Dayton, OH 45435-0001.